ericasaywhat/ExercisesInC/homeworks/homework10.md

 8) Does the condition have to be true when you signal a condition variable?

-Yes the condition has to be true when you signal a condition variable.
-If there is an intercepted signal and the condition suddenly is not true, it will probably cause an error.
+No, the condition doesn't have to be true when you signal a condition variable because the receiver of the signal will have to check the condition anyway.